Frequently Asked Questions

 What if there is a discrepancy between valuations?

-We will accept your valuation unless there is an unreasonable discrepancy.
 If we cannot agree on an appraisal value, the mutual appraisers appoint a third independent/certified appraiser to arrive at a value.
 Costs of the appraisals are deducted from the final appraised value in determining the payment obligation.

 Can I obtain a PayHome as a home owner?